Organise your own celebrant and ceremony

 If you want to organise your own celebrant and ceremony you will need to follow these steps:

-Step 1.
-Choose a marriage celebrant.
-Look in the Yellow Pages under celebrants or ask the Births, Deaths and Marriages office for a list.
+Ask the Births, Deaths and Marriages office for a current list.

-The notice of intended marriage form is valid for 18 months.
+The notice of intended marriage form is valid for 18 months after you submit it to the celebrant.
 You should make arrangements to get married within that time.

 You must provide all of the following to your celebrant:

 - original birth certificates

 - current photo identification

 - an Australian or overseas passport showing the date and place of birth

 - if you have been divorced or widowed, you must provide an original divorce or death certificate.